 T is clear from both Old and New Testaments that all God's people are expected to give to God.
 Some of the Old Testament gifts were obligatory, some voluntary.
-An example of the former is the tithe (Lv. xxvii.
-30-32) and of the latter the gifts for the Tabernacle (Ex. xxv.
-2).
+An example of the former is the tithe (Leviticus 27:30-32) and of the latter the gifts for the Tabernacle (Exodus 25:2).

 In the case of some of the offerings the cost was graded to make allowance for the poor.
 For instance, when a baby was born, the mother had to make an offering for her purification: normally it had to be a lamb and a young pigeon or a turtle-dove, but if the parents could not afford that, they could give two young pigeons or two turtle-doves instead.
-Again, the cleansed leper was normally to offer two living birds, two he-lambs, one ewe-lamb, and three-tenths deal of fine flour mingled with oil (Lv. xiv.
-4-10); but if he was 'poor' and could not 'get' so much (verse 21), then a less costly offering was prescribed.
+Again, the cleansed leper was normally to offer two living birds, two male lambs, one ewe-lamb, and threetenths of an ephah of fine flour mixed with oil (Leviticus 14:4-10); but if he was 'poor' and could not 'afford' so much (verse 21), then a less costly offering was prescribed.
 There are several lessons in this, but at the moment let us note carefully that all were expected to give something.

 When we turn to the New Testament we find the same principle stressed.
 Men and women from every class were commended, or commanded, with regard to this particular ministry.
-Those who are rich are covered by the examples of the young ruler (Lk. xviii.
-18-25) and Zacchaeus (Lk. xix.
-1-10); the poor are represented by the widow woman (Lk. xxi.
-1-4) and the Macedonians (2 Cor. viii.
-1-5).
-In Acts xi.
-29 we are told that every one of the disciples at Antioch contributed to the relief of the Christians in Judæa aea, and in 1 Cor. xvi.
-2, Paul issues his command to 'lay by in store' to every member of the Corinthian Church.
+Those who are rich are covered by the examples of the young ruler (Luke 18:18-25) and Zacchaeus (Luke 19:1-10); the poor are represented by the widow woman (Luke 21:1-4) and the Macedonians (2 Corinthians 8:1-5).
+In Acts 11:29 we are told that every one of the disciples at Antioch contributed to the relief of the Christians in Judea, and in 1 Corinthians 16:2, Paul issues his command to 'put something aside and store it up' to every member of the Corinthian Church.
 These examples are a clear indication that everybody without exception is expected to give in one way or another.

 This, then, is a personal matter for each believer.
-It is not for us to say 'Lord, what shall this man do?' but to hear our Lord say 'Follow thou Me'.
+It is not for us to say 'Lord, what shall this man do?' but to hear our Lord say 'Follow me'.
 On this subject, especially, it is not always easy for us to appreciate another's difficulty.
-The wealthy man finds himself taxed so heavily that it is not easy for him to know what to do, while the poor man has so little that the setting apart for God of a definite proportion of his income is a most difficult thing.
+The wealthy man finds himself taxed so heavily that it is not easy for him to know what to do, while the poor man has so little that the putting aside for God of a definite proportion of his income is a most difficult thing.
 We must recognize, however, that none are exempt from the obligation.
 In this as in the other commands addressed to Christians, our obedience will be the proof of our faith as well as an expression of our love.